 The decision that you want a divorce is not something people come to lightly.
-The next thought is “how do I get a divorce?”- Again quite daunting.
+The next thought is “how to get a divorce?”- Again quite daunting.
 So we’re here to help you take that next step in how to get a divorce in England or Wales.
 We are going to explain this to you in simple terms, only using the legal jargon where necessary.

 There are several legal requirements you need to consider before taking steps to get a divorce: